 Here is a step-by-step guide on how to recover photos from a CFexpress card using Disk Drill:

-- Download and Install Disk Drill: First, you’ll need to download and install Disk Drill on your computer.
+- First, you’ll need to download and install Disk Drill on your computer.
 You can download the most up-to-date version (v5 at the moment) for free from their website.

-- Insert the Memory Card: Next, insert your CFexpress memory card into your computer’s card reader.
+- Next, insert your CFexpress memory card into your computer’s card reader.
 If you do not have a built-in CFexpress card reader, you will need to buy or borrow one.

-- Launch Disk Drill: Once you’ve installed Disk Drill, launch the software.
+- Once you’ve installed Disk Drill, launch the software.
 The first time you start the software, it will guide you through the pop-up prompts.

-- Select the Memory Card: From the Disk Drill main window, select the CFexpress memory card that you want to recover your CR2 photos from.
+- From the Disk Drill main window, select the CFexpress memory card that you want to recover your CR2 photos from.

-- Wait for Scan to finish: Disk Drill will now start scanning your memory card for recoverable CR2 photos and other files.
+- Disk Drill will now start scanning your memory card for recoverable CR2 photos and other files.
 This process may take some time, depending on the size of your CFexpress memory card and the number of files stored on it.

-- Select Files to Recover: Select the CR2 photos that you want to recover by clicking on the checkbox next to each file.
+- Select the CR2 photos that you want to recover by clicking on the checkbox next to each file.
 You can select multiple files at once.

-- Choose Recovery Location: After selecting the files that you want to recover, choose a safe location on your computer to save the recovered files.
+- After selecting the files that you want to recover, choose a safe location on your computer to save the recovered files.
 It is very important not to recover CR2 photos to the same card from which you are trying to restore them.
 This is necessary to avoid overwriting them.
+Disk Drill will also warn you about that.

 Option B: PhotoRec

-PhotoRec, unlike Disk Drill, does not meet all the criteria from our list above, but it does have one big advantage – it is completely free.
-Yes, you will not be able to preview the files before recovery, and moreover, unlike in Windows, you will not even be able to use a GUI version of PhotoRec on macOS and Linux which makes it impossible to call it anything simple or intuitive, but we do like PhotoRec for its large set of file signatures.
+PhotoRec, unlike Disk Drill, does not meet all the criteria from our list above, but it does have one big advantage: it is completely free.
+Yes, you will not be able to preview the files before recovery, and moreover, unlike in Windows, you will not even be able to use a GUI version of PhotoRec on macOS and Linux.
+This makes it impossible to call it anything simple or intuitive.
+However, we do like PhotoRec for its large set of file signatures.

 In today’s example, similar to Disk Drill, we will show how to restore an NRW photo from a formatted CFexpress card using PhotoRec.